Use killall and kill Commands to Stop Processes on Linux

 killall command takes the following form:

 killall [process name]

 killall will terminate all programs that match the name specified.
-Without arguments,
+Without additional arguments,

 SIGTERM, or signal number 15, which terminates running processes that match the name specified.
 You may specify a different signal using the

 This sends the